eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 | ---- | --------- | -------------------------------------- | ----------- |
 | Days | Also days | Liver<br>*CYP1A2 <br>CYP3A4<br>CYP2C9* | Urine       |

-The name warfarin is derived from Wisconsin Alumni Research Foundation who presumably funded the research at Wisconsin University about a decade after Frank Schofield, who is better know for being a Korean independence activist, discovered that a bovine haemorrhagic sickness was a result of the cows eating mouldy sweet clover.[^3] The suffixed -arin refers to coumarin, the compound metabolised to dicoumarol by whatever microorganism spoiled the sweet clover. back in the 1920s.
+The name warfarin is derived from Wisconsin Alumni Research Foundation who presumably funded the research at Wisconsin University about a decade after Frank Schofield, better know for being a Korean independence activist, discovered that a bovine haemorrhagic sickness was a result of the cows eating mouldy sweet clover.[^3] The suffixed -arin refers to coumarin, the compound metabolised to dicoumarol by whatever microorganism spoiled the sweet clover back in the 1920s.